Skip to content

 Each user is assigned one or more roles.
 Roles are collections of permissions that determine what pages and actions the user can access.
 Contact your administrator to understand which roles are available and what each role grants.

-The user edit page includes an API Tokens panel where you can manage tokens for programmatic access to the Gameye API.
+The Update User page includes an API Tokens section below the user details form.
+Use it to create and manage tokens for programmatic access to the Gameye API.
 Each token can be scoped to specific permissions, giving fine-grained control over what the token is allowed to do.

 ColumnDescription